TOAST-DOCS/API-Gateway/en/console-guide.md

 ### Delete Usage Plan
 1. Select the usage plan to delete in the usage plan list.
-2. Click the **Delete** button and the Confirm Delete window will be displayed.
-3. Click the **OK** button on the confirmation window.
+2. Click the **Delete** button on the confirmation window.
 Deleted data cannot be restored.

 > **[Note] Usage plan cannot be deleted when connected to a stage** <br>
 > Usage plan can be deleted after disconnecting all stages that are connected to the usage plan.